IMQS/router-core/README.md

 Building:

 * Run `env.bat`
+* Run `go get github.com/cespare/go-apachelog`.
+This will download the logger that is used.
 * Run `go run src\github.com\IMQS\frontdoor\socklisten.go`.
 This will listen on localhost:8081
 * Run `go run src\github.com\IMQS\frontdoor\frontdoor.go`.
 This will listen on localhost:8080
 * You can now point Chrome at `localhost:8080` and in the console you should see messages